 Specific Guidance

 Since the last biennial inspection, determine from the facility licensee if any individual licensed operators or crews failed any portion (written, JPM, or simulator scenario examination) of an NRC requalification examination required by 10 CFR 55.59(a)(2), and determine what type of failure(s) occurred - individual failures or crew failures; written, JPM or simulator scenario examination failures.
-For each examination failure, complete the checklist contained in appendix F.
+For each examination failure, complete the checklist contained in appendix F of this IP.

 Upon completion of this review, discuss any remedial training and re-examination issues with the facility licensee to assist in confirming the issue.
 If there are significant concerns with the licensee’s performance in this area, contact regional management.